midtown-ai/glossary/glossary/a.md

  A2C, or Advantage [Actor-Critic], is a synchronous version of the A3C policy gradient method.
 As an alternative to the asynchronous implementation of A3C, A2C is a synchronous, deterministic implementation that waits for each [actor] to finish its segment of experience before updating, averaging over all of the [actors].
 This more effectively uses [GPUs] due to larger [batch sizes].

+ An advanced fusion of [policy gradient] and learned value function within [reinforcement learning (RL)][RL].
+This hybrid algorithm is characterized by two interdependent components the “Actor,” which learns a parameterized [policy], and the “Critic,” which assimilates a value function for the evaluation of state-action pairs.
+These components collectively contribute to a refined learning process.

  {% youtube "https://www.youtube.com/watch?v=asBFJACi698" %}

  {% pdf "https://arxiv.org/pdf/1602.01783v2.pdf" %}